SecclTech/.github/profile/README.md

 ## Stack

-our tech stack is TypeScript/JavaScript on Node, with AWS Lambdas used extensively, Mongo Atlas, and React on the front end.
+Our tech stack is TypeScript/JavaScript on Node, with AWS Lambdas used extensively, Mongo Atlas, and React on the front end.

 ## Hiring